 Range of Motion

-Here is one awareness exercise that has worked well with out students.
-Set aside abut an hour and a half to do the exercise.
+Here is one awareness exercise that has worked well without students.
+Set aside about an hour and a half to do the exercise.
 If at all possible, as a friend to read the exercise to you so that all of your attention can be directed to the exercise.
 Just before you start, record yourself playing a few bars of a favorite piece.
-At the end of the exercise, record the piece a second time and then play back both recordings to compare them.
+At the end of the exercise, record the piece a second time and then playback both recordings to compare them.

 Direct your attention to your left index finger.
 Close your eyes and slowly lift the finger up about one to one and a half inches off the string.
 Slowly move it down until it just touches the string.
 Continue this motion, moving the finger up and down, and feel which joint of the finger bends to move the finger.
 Do this for a minute or two and as you continue to move, open your eyes and look at the finger.
 Do your eyes confirm what you feel?

 Many people have difficult feeling exactly how the finger moves to stop the string without looking at it.
-Left-hand tension is often caused from faulty muscular feedback such as this.
+Left-hand tension is often caused by faulty muscular feedback such as this.

 Continue to move the finger as before, close your eyes again, and feel how the finger moves.
 After a few movements, open your eyes and look at the finger.
 Once you repeat this process several times, you will find that the feeling of movement in the finger is much more precise.

 Now bring your finger down to rest on the string.
 Slowly increase the pressure on the string and notice what happens.
 You will feel that as you increase the pressure on the string, the skin at the tip of the finger is depressed a fraction of an inch.